-The following formats are available to the patrons of the South Dakota Braille & Talking Book Program:
+The following formats are available to the patrons of the South Dakota Braille & Talking Book Library:

 - Braille and Audio Reading Download (BARD)

 - Braille and Talking Book Online Catalog (WebOPAC)